Located: in the northwestern of Laos (Northern Provinces)

 Total area: 16,389 square kilometers

 11 Districts: Sayabouly, Khop, Hongsa, Ngeun, Xienghone, Phiang, Paklay, Kenethao, Saysathan, Botene & Thongmixay

-The 1,912 km2 Nam Phui National Protected Area has steep and rugged ridges composed mostly of Mesozoic sandstones and shales with summits along the Thai border that reach 1790 m.
+The 1,912 square kilometers Nam Phui National Protected Area has steep and rugged ridges composed mostly of Mesozoic sandstones and shales with summits along the Thai border that reach 1,790 meters.
 The NPA has a substantial wild elephant population, with an estimated 350 animals.
 Gibbon, gaur, tiger, dhole, serow, silvered langur, Asiatic black bear, and possibly even Sumatran rhinos are some of the other large animals found in the area.
 Don’t miss the scenic waterfalls Nam Tok Na Kha, Nam Tok Ban Kum, and Tad Ham Waterfall found in the southern part of the province.

 The art of Tai Lue weaving is still practiced in many Tai Lue villages throughout the province.
 Villages can be visited to learn about the production process and to purchase textiles.
 Many villages also work in cotton, organically grown in the province.